frc3179/Swerve-2024-1.0/README.md

 # License
 We do not make any promises on how well or if this will work.
 We only provide the code as reference or a template.

-## If you have any problems feel free to open an issue or pull request and we will try to solve it or merge the pull request
+## If you have any problems feel free to open an issue or pull request by creating a fork and we will try to solve it or merge the pull request